vsajip/peewee-extra-fields/README.md

 - 1000 ARS.

 We are investigating changing to Bitcoin prize eventually.
+If you dont understand the Challenge contact me before proceeding.

 </details>